shaw-kunal/notes/js-notes.md

 -->

-2. creating function with present argument
+2. creating function with preant argument

 <!--